HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     An *example* should **not** be provided when:

-    - A field imports a core or module schema, *e.g.* the `donor_organism.medical_history`, because the fields contained in the core or module schema will have their own examples.
+    - A field imports a core or module schema, *e.g.* `donor_organism.medical_history`, because the fields in the imported schema will have their own example valid values.
+    - A field uses an ontology, *e.g.* `genus_species`, because the fields in the imported ontology schema will have their own example valid values.
     - An example for a field could bias data contributors, *e.g.* providing an example ID for a biomaterial in the `biomaterial_id` field.

 1. **$ref:** The relative path to a core, module, or ontology schema which is imported by the metadata field.
 This attribute is required when a field imports a module, core, or ontology schema.
 The *$ref* value is not displayed to users outside of the JSON schema itself, and it should always be used with `"type": "object"`.